 Not feeling at all refreshed, but too restless to sleep, or eat, or to do anything else either, she wandered over to the viewport and looked again, out at those tiny distant stars.
 Suddenly she was angry at them, those stars, and the Prophets, and Pah-Wraiths, and Captain Sisko, and Admiras Ross and Starfleet, and of course Dukat, and Kai Winn, who she almost held as more responsible for the loss of the Prophets as the now mentally unstable former commander.
 If she hadn’t interfered for the worst of reasons...but thinking about how things could have been was too painful, and she had to cut her mind off right there.

-She left the viewport then, glanced down at Odo but decided to let him regenerate a little longer without any disturbance, instead wandering to the far side of the room, where she’d left a padd loaded with the Starfleet report on activity in the sector.
+Nerys left the viewport then, glanced down at Odo but decided to let him regenerate a little longer without any disturbance.
+Instead she went to the far side of the room, where she’d left a padd loaded with the Starfleet report on activity in the sector.
 It was while reading those she missed Worf the most; among his other duties he had prepared weekly reports like this for Captain Sisko, except distilled to highlight what the Klingon had judged the priority, and usually been right about.
 These general reports were long and cumbersome, and by the time she reached the important information in them, she often had too much of a headache to properly process it.

 She actually had only read two-thirds before going off to her shift that day, and she thought she could get through most of the rest in an hour if she focused.
 But focusing was hard with too little sleep and the dream she’d just had.